US mass shooter killed surgeon treating him for back pain

-A gunman who killed four people at a US medical facility has been identified as a patient who had recently been operated on by one of the doctors he shot dead on Wednesday.
+A gunman who killed four people at a US medical facility has been identified as a patient who had recently been operated on by one of the doctors he shot dead.

 The mass shooter, identified as Michael Louis, targeted surgeon Dr Preston Phillips – who performed back surgery on him days earlier – at the Tulsa medical building, authorities said on Thursday.